yukai-yang/R6DS/README.md

 I will explain why it is a good dream later.
 But now let’s focus on the pass-by-reference.

-The pass-by-reference in assignment imples that, in the assignment action, for example,
+The pass-by-reference in assignment implies that, in the assignment action, for example,

 ``` r